MX-3/looped_traceroute/README.md

-A powerShell script that runs traceroute (tracert) in a loop.
+A PowerShell script that runs traceroute (tracert) in a loop.
 Includes timestamp and device hostname.
 Prints to console & saves to a file (same directory as where the .ps1 script is stored).

 # Example output:
 ```